TianaFash/Descriptory-and-Exploratory-Data-Analysis-on-USA-Health-Reform/README.md

 2. Reports and publications from government agencies like the Centers for Medicare & Medicaid Services (CMS), oversee ACA implementation and healthcare programs.
 3. Congressional Budget Office (CBO) reports and analyses related to the ACA's fiscal impact and coverage projections.
 4. Academic research studies and analyses published in peer-reviewed journals.
-5. Qualitative data by a non-profit organization specializing in healthcare policy and reform – The Commonwealth Fund.
+5. Qualitative data by government agencies and non-profit organizations specializing in healthcare policy and reform – The Commonwealth Fund and The National Institute for Health.

 This dataset offers comprehensive insights into health insurance coverage for each state, including uninsured rates after Obamacare, estimates of individuals covered by employer and marketplace healthcare plans, and enrollment in Medicare and Medicaid programs.
 These combined sources provide credible information which is essential for analyzing the impact of healthcare policy changes, such as the ACA, on coverage rates and enrollment in various healthcare programs.
 ## Tool